alifarhat40/bioacme/README.md

 net2matrix(m='mBirthDeath_P1.xml', s='states_DFS.txt', t='tm_DFS.txt')
 ```

-If the function expects input from `stdin` during the execution, the input can be passed as a string to the `input` keyword argument.
+If the function expects input from `stdin` during the execution, the input can
+be passed as a string to the `input` keyword argument.

 ## Building from source

 The source code is written in C++ and Fortran located in the `src` directory.
-[SBML](https://sbml.org/software/libsbml/) library and it's building requirements (`zlib`,`libxml`,`bzip2`) are required to build the source code.
-To build the source code, you need to have a C++ compiler and Fortran compiler installed and the `cmake` build system.
-If you are using an Ubuntu-based Linux distribution, you may need to build and install the `sbml` from source.
+[libsbml](https://sbml.org/software/libsbml/) library and it's building
+requirements (`zlib`,`libxml`,`bzip2`) are required to build the source code.
+To
+build the source code, you need to have a C++ compiler and Fortran compiler
+installed and the `cmake` build system.
+If you are using an Ubuntu-based Linux
+distribution, you may need to build and install `libsbml` from source.

-To build the source code, run the following commands in the root directory of the project:
+To build the source code, run the following commands in the root directory of
+the project:

 ```bash
 $ cmake -B build
 $ cmake --build build
 ```

-The built programs are located in the `bin` directory inside the `build` directory.
+The built programs are located in the `bin` directory inside the `build`
+directory.

 ### Generating python wheel package

 The python package is built using [poetry](https://python-poetry.org/).
+To build
-To build the python package just execute `poetry build` in the root directory of the project.
+the python package just execute `poetry build` in the root directory of the
+project.
 The built package will be located in the `dist` directory.
+Note that
-Note that build.py script also builds the source code and copies the built programs to the `bioacme` package directory, so you don't need to build the source code separately if you are building the python package.
+build.py script also builds the source code and copies the built programs to the
+`bioacme` package directory, so you don't need to build the source code
+separately if you are building the python package.